-The Franklin County Housing Authority does not plan to demolish or remove any public housing units in the Borough of Chambersburg during the FY 2021 Program Year.
+The Franklin County Housing Authority does not plan to demolish or remove any public housing units in the Borough of Chambersburg during the FY 2022 Program Year.
+The Housing Authority is planning the following capital improvements: window replacement, landscaping, sidewalk steps, and porch repairs.

-According to FCHA's 2015 Five-Year and Annual Plan, the strategies for addressing the housing needs of families in the jurisdiction and on the waiting list in the upcoming year include encouraging work and expanding housing opportunities for the very-low (50% or below AMI) and extremely low-income (30% or below AMI) residents in the County, in addition to expanding housing choices for the elderly, disabled, individuals in domestic abuse situations, individuals in federally declared disaster areas, and Voucherholders.
+According to FCHA's 2015 Five-Year and Annual Plan, the strategies for addressing the housing needs of families in the jurisdiction and on the waiting list in the upcoming year include encouraging work and expanding housing opportunities for the very-low (50% or below AMI) and extremely low-income (30% or below AMI) residents in the County, in addition to expanding housing choices for the elderly, disabled, individuals in domestic abuse situations, individuals in federally declared disaster areas, and Voucher-holders.